ddotta/parquetize/README.md

 - I import the file in R with "haven" or "readr".
 - And I export the file in parquet format

-As a fervent of the DRY principle (don't repeat yourself) the 2 main functions of this package make my life easier and **execute these operations within the same function** :
+As a fervent of the DRY principle (don't repeat yourself) the 2 exported functions of this package make my life easier and **execute these operations within the same function** :

 - `csv_to_parquet()`
     - **The other benefit of this function** is that it allows you to convert csv files whether they are stored locally or available on the internet directly to csv format or inside a zip.
 - `table_to_parquet()`
     - **The other benefit of this function**is that it handles SAS, SPSS and Stata files at the same time.
 There is only one function to use for these 3 cases.

+**The last benefit** of using package `{parquetize}` is that its functions allow to create single parquet files or partitioned files depending on the arguments chosen in the functions.

 For more details, see [this vignette](https://ddotta.github.io/parquetize/articles/aa-conversions.html).